goat-community/goat-docs/docs/toolbox/accessibility_indicators/gravity.md

 ### Classification
 In order to classify the accessibility levels that were computed for each grid cell (for color-coded visualization), a classification based on quantiles is used.

+### Visualization

+Heatmaps in GOAT utilize **[Uber's H3 grid-based](../further_reading/glossary#h3-grid)** solution for efficient computation and easy-to-understand visualization.
+Behind the scenes, a pre-computed travel time matrix for each *routing type* utilizes this solution and is queried and further processed in real-time to compute accessibility and produce a final heatmap.

+The resolution and dimensions of the hexagonal grid used depend on the selected *routing type*:

+#### Walk
+- Resolution: 10
+- Average hexagon area: 11285.6 m²
+- Average hexagon edge length: 65.9 m

+#### Bicycle
+- Resolution: 9
+- Average hexagon area: 78999.4 m²
+- Average hexagon edge length: 174.4 m

+#### Pedelec
+- Resolution: 9
+- Average hexagon area: 78999.4 m²
+- Average hexagon edge length: 174.4 m

+#### Car
+- Resolution: 8
+- Average hexagon area: 552995.7 m²
+- Average hexagon edge length: 461.4 m

 ### Example of calculation
 #### Calculation travel times
 The following example illustrates how the local accessibility heatmap is computed.
 The travel times are calculated for each grid cell to the concerning destination on the street network.